amd-enterprise-ai/aim-build/docs/aim_architecture.md

 * `"optimized"`: Performance-tuned profiles with benchmarked configurations for specific model/hardware combinations
 * `"unoptimized"`: Basic profiles with default or minimal tuning, suitable as starting points for experimentation
 * `"general"`: Generic profiles applicable across multiple models, providing baseline configurations when model-specific profiles are unavailable
+* `"preview"`: Performance-tuned profiles which do not reach the same level of performance as "optimized" profiles, intended for early access to new configurations

 ### 3.3 Schema & Integrity